John Draper: Criminal cases and cooperation with FBI

 The notoriety of the Esquire article led to Draper's arrest by the FBI in May 1972 on seven counts of fraud by wire.
 The charges stemmed from illegal long distance and international calls to New York and Oklahoma, and a phone number answering service in Sydney, Australia, that played a recorded message listing that country's most popular songs.
 After pleading no contest he was given a suspended sentence of one year in prison, a $1,000 fine and five years probation.
 Under the terms of his probation, he was forbidden to share his technical knowledge for building blue boxes and making free calls.
+Draper's activities during this period were later documented by journalist Steven Levy in his 1984 book Hackers: Heroes of the Computer Revolution, which profiled Draper among the figures associated with the development of early hacker culture.

 Following that conviction, Draper remained under FBI surveillance.
 In 1975, while visiting New York City, he bragged to a friend who happened to be an FBI informant that phone phreakers had learned how to use phone company technology to eavesdrop on calls and specifically claimed to have done so on phone lines belonging to the FBI's San Francisco field office.
 That friend, a longtime drug dealer named Chic Eder, offered to provide evidence against Draper in exchange for parole and money.
 He traveled to California with Draper to purchase a Blue Box.
 The informant also prodded Draper to demonstrate the interception of an FBI call and recorded the evidence on tape.
 FBI investigators, working with phone company engineers, replicated the technique described.
 The episode triggered a complex investigation that ultimately led to Draper being indicted on two charges of toll fraud.

-His sentence of four months at the federal prison in Lompoc, California made him the first phone phreak to spend time in federal prison.
+His sentence of four months at the federal prison in Lompoc, California, made him the first phone phreak to spend time in federal prison.
 As part of a plea deal, he agreed to cooperate with the FBI by explaining phone system vulnerabilities, how to exploit them, and how to fix them.

 In 1978, Draper pled guilty to one count of possession of a device to steal telecommunications services and was sentenced to three to six months in a Pennsylvania jail.
 The conviction violated the terms of his federal parole.
 He returned to California to face the impact of his parole violations.
 He underwent two psychiatric evaluations which found that "Draper tend[s] to pass himself off as the victim claiming that he has almost no control over all of the troubles that now beset him", and that he had "numerous paranoid delusions" concerning being singled out for persecution because of his knowledge about the phone system.
 In March of 1979, he was sentenced to spend one year in a work furlough program.
 He spent nights in the Alameda County jail, where he wrote computer code on paper, and days entering it into an Apple II.
 The result was EasyWriter.